0atman/trebetherick.net/content/haven.md

 <img width="50%" src="https://github.com/user-attachments/assets/297e7e48-a081-4aa9-a008-1758e1227221" alt="Post Card Face~2">

-In 1906, The Haven was the first house constructed in Trebetherick, which was then primarily open farmland with farms, farm cottages, and barns.
-Following its construction, other houses, guest houses, and eventually hotels were built in the area.
-The entrance pillars to The Haven, which now appear to be at an odd angle to the road, were built in 1906 parallel to the old road.
-In the 1960s, the Daymer Garage was demolished allowing the old road to be moved westward and straightened, the old road being left as the current layby.
+In 1906, The Haven was the first house constructed in Trebetherick, which was then primarily open farmland with a few farm houses, farm cottages, and barns.
+Following The Haven construction, other houses, guest houses, and eventually hotels were built in the area.
+The entrance pillars to The Haven, which now appear to be at an odd angle to the road, were built in 1906 and were perfectly parallel to the old road.
+In the 1960s, the Daymer Bay Garage was demolished allowing the old road to be improved, moved westward and straightened, the old road being left as the current layby.